vaginessa/dns-wiki/FAQ.md

 <a name="FAQ6"></a>
 **(6) What is Active Rules ?**

-AFWall+ doesn't have control over iptables.
+AFWall+ doesn't have control over iptables itself.
 Any root/system application with access to iptables can modify the rules.
 That's the reason, some time people gets data leak because some other process might have overwritten the OUTPUT chain to allow itself.
 To Prevent this, AFWall+ will apply rules on every connectivity change.

 Also for roaming/LAN, AFWall+ need to change the iptable rules in order to check Roaming status and LAN ipaddress.